Deep technical comparison

 | Tool result handling | Tool result context guard runs before each LLM call via transformContext hook. | Microcompaction guard intercepts at write time with per-tool thresholds: file_read 15K, MCP tools 15K, default 8K chars. | Comis |

-| Token budgeting | 75% input headroom ratio on context window (CONTEXT_INPUT_HEADROOM_RATIO = 0. | Formula: H = W - S - O - M - R. | Comis |
+| Token budgeting | 75% input headroom ratio on context window (CONTEXT_INPUT_HEADROOM_RATIO = 0. | Formula: H = W - S - O - M - R - P (window minus system, output reserve, safety margin, recall, and fresh-tail preamble). | Comis |

 | Post-compaction recovery | No dedicated post-compaction recovery layer. | Rehydration layer injects AGENTS. | Comis |